Learn how our essential services will continue to operate as we respond 'Together against COVID-19'.

-N.B.
 The nearest bus stop is Holker St (near Avenue of Africa) Silverwater.

-Please note if travelling via private transport that visitor parking is very limited.
+If travelling via private transport that visitor parking is very limited.
 Allow plenty of additional time to find parking.

 Before travelling for a visit, please call the correctional centre to confirm visit and visiting time.

 Thursday and Friday

 Inmates are employed in the engineering workshop which specialises in metal fabrication and the manufacture of a wide range of products to customer specification including laundry trolleys.